Reasons to Quit Smoking

 Reason #1: I want to be healthy.

-- Smoking can shorten your life span.
+Smoking can shorten your life span.
 In fact, it is the leading cause of preventable death in the US.
-Cancers of the lung , esophagus , mouth, and stomach have all been linked to smoking.
-Quitting smoking may decrease your chance of getting cancer.
+Cancers of the

-- Smoking affects many parts of the body causing conditions like:
+Smoking affects every part of the body, causing conditions like:

 Reason #2: I want to feel good.